Photo Credit: National Audubon Society © 2020

 Interested in joining the Nature Camp team as a Naturalist?
 Check out our Careers Page for current job openings.

 Each Naturalist is assisted by one or two teen Junior Naturalists.
 Teens are selected to work at Nature Camp based on their experiences working with children and their character.
 For more information about the Junior Naturalist opportunity, check out the Junior Naturalist Info and Job Description.

-Preschool and Kindergarten sessions have field groups of 8-10.
+Kindergarten and Teen sessions have field groups of 8-10.